 My fascination with psychology began as a child, growing up in the family-owned bar.
 Watching my father defuse all manner of problems, I knew that I had found my calling.
 You might be surprised how clinically savvy a bar owner must be.

 I worked my way through the University of Colorado at Denver with jobs ranging from security guard to loading dock worker, and earned B.A. degrees in Psychology and Communication.
 After college, I worked in such glamorous places as detox facilities and a home to troubled teens.
 I also spent part of each week with the Denver Chapter of the Guardian Angels for five years, where I learned conflict resolution skills from the best in the business.

 Having grown up and worked in colorful environments, I took a special interest in violence prevention.
 Prior to graduate school, I offered training to companies and government organizations, and as part of my doctoral program I designed a violence prevention curriculum for a traumatic brain injury rehabilitation center.
 Violence prevention remains a passion of mine, and I am proud to be cofounder of a group that offers martial arts and community safety training to adults and adolescents with developmental disabilities.

 In 2006 I earned my doctorate in clinical psychology from the University of Denver.
 There, I enjoyed the supervision of top-notch clinical trainers.
 I was also lucky enough to train at the Colorado Department of Corrections, the University of Colorado Health Sciences Center, and the International Commission for Missing Persons in Bosnia, among others.

-My clinical training has included the treatment of trauma, depression, anxiety, substance abuse, and traumatic brain injury.
-I took an early interest in treating anxiety disorders and working with couples, using some of the latest, empirically-supported treatments.
+My clinical training has included the treatment of trauma, substance abuse, and traumatic brain injury.
+I took an early interest in treating anxiety disorders and working with couples.
 I have been in private practice since 2006.